Tenor-Z/Speedpot/CONTRIBUTING.md

 ## Questions?

-Feel free to open an issue or contact the maintainers.
+Feel free to open an issue or contact me.

 Thank you for contributing to Speedpot!